hrsto/JSF-WebSocket-Upload-Component/README.md

     * max upload size (total) - per a single bulk upload
     * intermediary buffer size - in memory buffer to limit writes to disk
 * User supplied JavaScript callbacks for:
-    * `onProgress` - executed during the upload with percentage and `thisInstanceId` passed as arguments
+    * `onProgress` - executed during the upload with percentage, `instanceId`, and `transferId` passed as arguments
-    * `onStart` - before upload starts, this will be called and is going to be passed the upload ID string along with `thisInstanceId`
+    * `onStart` - before upload starts, this will be called and is going to be passed the upload ID string along with  `instanceId`, and `transferId` passed as arguments
-    * `onSuccess` - after successful upload, this is called and the number of uploaded files and `thisInstanceId` passed as arguments
+    * `onSuccess` - after successful upload, this is called and the number of uploaded files, `instanceId`, and `transferId` passed as arguments
-    * `onFail` - if upload fails, this is called and the fail message and `thisInstanceId` passed as arguments
+    * `onFail` - if upload fails, this is called and the fail message and `instanceId`, and `transferId` passed as arguments

+    `instanceId` means the current element.
+I.e. if there are multiple drap and drop uploaded elements on the same page, they will have unique `instanceId`.
+This paramter is used internally to supply different arguments (like path, max upload size, buffer size, etc...) to the different instance of the component within the same session.

+    `transferId` - unique id for transfer.
+Internally a subdir to the main upload directory and there are the files ultimately put.
+This subdir is named after `transferId`.

 * Backing bean receives a `List<Path>` on successful upload
 * Automatic clean up on failed or unclaimed uploads
 * Easily localizable